-The two most important things that come before the court is a question of law and fact.
-These two are important for judgment.
-In this blog, we will talk about these two along with what is law, the nature of law, and the value of law.
+The two most important things that come before the court is a question of law and question of fact.
+Both of these two are important for judgment.
+In this blog, we will talk about these two along with question of law vs question of fact, what is law, the nature of law, and the value of law.
 Also, we have discussed presumptions of law & fact.

 What is Law